cochaviz/seminar_cyber_security/src/inversion_attacks_on_federated_learning_paper.md

 classoption:
   - compsoc

-abstract: Federated Learning has brought improvements to the current state of machine learning by providing better safety with regard to user data and privacy.
-Gradient inversion and other inference attacks threaten on of the fundamental principles on which this method was founded.
-One of the ways in which this type of learning avoids hints about releasing training data is by providing a layer of obscurity between the output and the relation to the training data.
-Still, these models have been shown to be able to be inverted.
-The impact of this on privacy and safety depends on the extent to which this can be related to the individual training scheme.
-We provide an overview of inversion attacks that can aid in the establishment of risk assessments and (state-of-the-art something about why collecting is a good idea) to determine whether these kinds of attacks pose a real threat in the status-quo.
+abstract: Federated Learning (FL) is a privacy-preserving approach to distributed machine learning, but it is vulnerable to inference attacks.
+Inference attacks aim to extract information about regarding model or data used in FL, directly threatening one of its core principles.
+This essay provides an overview of state-of-the-art inference attacks in FL and their implications for data privacy.
+It introduces the basics of FL, different types of inference attacks (model inversion, membership inference, property inference), and provides an overview of recent research on gradient inversion and membership inference attacks.
+We emphasize the need for robust defenses to safeguard sensitive information in FL systems, along with the importance of future research in addressing these increasingly realistic threats.
 ---

 # Introduction

-> - [ ] why inversion attacks on federated learning are important
-> - [ ] why inversion attacks in particular
-> - [ ] why federated learning in particular
->   - [ ] what does federated learning try to solve
->   - [ ] why should we care about its safety
->
-> $\Rightarrow$ We know why we should be concerned with model inversion on
-> federated learning

-Machine learning models have shown an incredible capacity to interpret data and deduct from it, enabling numerous breakthroughs by improving diagnostic capabilities in the medical field [@], natural language processing [@], etc.
-All these applications, however, require privacy-sensitive data, which has been shown to be inferrable from trained models [@fredriksonModelInversionAttacks2015].
-Federated Learning attempts to address this and other privacy-related security issues but is of course not infallible to exploits [@abadSecurityPrivacyFederated2022].
-Federated Learning is relatively new to the space of machine learning (being introduced in 2015) [@], and is already being used in large enterprises and essential infrastructure.
-For this reason, cyber attacks such as Model Inversion could pose a significant, unknown, threat to users (indirectly) using Federated Learning.
+Machine learning models have demonstrated remarkable capabilities in interpreting and deriving insights from data, leading to significant advancements in fields such as medical diagnostics [@kononenkoMachineLearningMedical2001] and natural language processing [@liuSummaryChatGPTGPT42023].
+However, these applications often involve handling privacy-sensitive data [@riekeFutureDigitalHealth2020], which can be inferred from trained models [@fredriksonModelInversionAttacks2015], raising concerns about data privacy and security.
+Federated Learning is a privacy-preserving approach to distributed machine learning that aims to address these concerns [@mcmahanFederatedLearningCollaborative2017] but is not immune to potential exploits [@abadSecurityPrivacyFederated2022].
+Inference Attacks directly threaten this privacy-preserving feature by attempting to extract information about the model and the data it was trained on [@geipingInvertingGradientsHow2020].

-In this essay, I provide an overview of current Model Inversion threats and defenses to Federated Learning.
-This overview should serve as an introduction to Federated Learning and Model Inversion, and assist in the construction of risk analyses in the context of Federated Learning.
-First, I will provide a general overview of Model Inversion methods and techniques, and introduce Federated Learning and some of the current threats.
-This is followed by an overview of different, recent, Model Inversion attacks on Federated Learning and their respective defenses.
-Finally, we will discuss how these developments have influenced the threat landscape over the last year.
+In this essay, I provide an overview of state-of-the-art Inversion Attacks and their defenses to Federated Learning.
+Besides informing on the state-of-the-art, this essay should provide an introduction to the subject for both machine learning and cyber security specialists.
+First, we will discuss the basics of Federated Learning, introduce attacks on Machine Learning models, and consider a taxonomy of Inference Attacks on Federated Learning.
+Then, I will present novel attacks and some of their defenses.
+Finally, we will discuss the threat these attacks present when considering the defenses and present future work to accommodate for these threats.

 # Background

-> - [ ] Introduce Federated Learning from basic principles
-> - [ ] Introduce machine learning exploits, focussing on inference attacks
-> - [ ] Cover the state of FL inference up until last year
->
-> $\Rightarrow$ We have a good understanding of FL and inference attacks

 In this section, the necessary background information will be introduced.
 The background is considered whatever already existed until last year (March 2022).